Harbor Scene

 The Commemorative Folio

-In addition to the three NFTs, a limited edition set of 20 commemorative folios was created that showcase prints of the Harbor Scene works, the painting by John Henry Twachtman, the algorithm's source code, an essay and quote, the photograph of the family sailboat, a Certificate of Authenticity, and an NCF chip for on-chain registration.
-Together, these act as a intimate keepsake of inspiration and memories.
+In addition to the three NFTs, a limited edition set of 20 commemorative folios were created that showcase prints of the Harbor Scene works, the painting by John Henry Twachtman, the algorithm's source code, an essay and quote, the photograph of the family sailboat, a Certificate of Authenticity, and an NCF chip for on-chain registration.
+Together, these act as an intimate keepsake of inspiration and memories.